urah001/NIDS-V2/README.md

 # to run :

-> sudo "$(which python)" -u "/home/w3b/Documents/400Project/project/web-NIDS/backend/realtime_nids.py"
+> sudo "$(which python)" -u "/home/w3b/Documents/400Project/project/web-NIDS/backend/realtime_nids.py" : this file doesnt show the logs in the broswer
+> dashboard_server.py works :

 to run this file , user needs sudo/root priviledge to run this file therefore use this command in user is in linux :